-The passing of water from the liquid to the gaseous stage occur when it reaches temperatures of about 100° C. However for the water to go straight from the solid to the gaseous stage - without passing through the liquid stage - it is necessary to subject it to low pressure processes.
-Therefore the sublimation of water takes place in these conditions, consequently, in low temperatures.
+The passing of water from the liquid to the gaseous stage occurs when it reaches temperatures of about 100° C. However for the water to go straight from the solid to the gaseous stage - without passing through the liquid stage - it is necessary to subject it to low pressure processes.
+Therefore the water sublimation takes place in low temperatures.